-BICKLE AND COMPANY / BICKLE ENGINEERING LIMITED
+BICKLE ENGINEERING LIMITED

-Messrs Bickle Engineering Company Limited, formerly Messrs Bickle and Company, was established in the Great Western Docks in 1887 for the purpose of carrying out general engineering work.
+Messrs Bickle Engineering Company Limited, formerly Messrs Bickle and Company, was established in the Plymouth Great Western Docks in 1887 for the purpose of carrying out general engineering work.

-It was founded by two Cornishmen, Mr James Massey and Mr Thomas Edwin Bickle, who it would appear had both worked at the Hayle Factory of Messrs Harvey & Company.
+It was founded by two Cornishmen, Mr James Massey and Mr Thomas Edwin Bickle, who it would appear had both worked at the Hayle Factory of Messrs Harvey and Company.
 At the time of the 1881 census, Mr Massey was already in Plymouth working as a Engineer Foreman but Thomas Bickle, the son of Mr Jabus Bickle, a civil engineer, was a draughtsman living at Ivy Cottage, Foundry Hill, Saint Erth.
 They at first traded as Messrs Massey and Bickle.

 In the 1891 census there was no real hint that they were running their own business.
 Mr James Massey, by now a widower, was quoted as being a foreman ship boiler maker, living at 54 Emma Place, EastStonehouse, while Mr Thomas Bickle was just an engineer.
-He was living at 1 Durnford Street, Stonehouse, with his new wife, Miss Annie Bone, also from Hayle, whom he married at Saint Andrew's Church, Plymouth, on December 31st 1890.
+He was living at 1 Durnford Street, East Stonehouse, with his new wife, Miss Annie Bone, also from Hayle, whom he married at Saint Andrew's Church, Plymouth, on December 31st 1890.

 The business became Messrs Bickle and Company Limited in 1891.
 This may reflect the fact that there were other members of the Bickle family becoming involved in the venture.
 Thomas's older brother, Jabus (or sometimes spelt Jebus), was a steam engine maker and his son, Thomas's nephew, Mr Jabus Trenery Bickle, became an apprentice steam engine maker.